-Howes: Exoneration comes hard in GM ignition-switch settlement
+Howes: Exoneration elusive in GM ignition-switch deal

 The worst of General Motors Co.’s deadly ignition-switch fiasco may be over, but the toll is anything but.